 Understand the value of the property

-Analyze similar rehabbed comps that have been adjusted, by finding comps and determining the After Repair Value of the property.
+Analyze similar rehabbed comps that have been adjusted, by determining the After Repair Value of the property.

 Understand motivation of seller